 Do not ingest dry ice.
 Avoid direct skin contact with dry ice.
 Always use thick gloves, tongs, or a shovel when handling dry ice.

 Do not confine dry ice in airtight bottles or containers.
 Dry ice releases gas as it sublimates, if packaged in a container that does not permit the release of gas it could expand and cause personal injury.
 Always store dry ice in an insulated cooler designed for the storage of dry ice.

 Risk of Asphyxiation

-A large volume of carbon dioxide (CO2) gas emitted in a confined space, or other unventilated area may create an oxygen deficient atmosphere.
+A large volume of carbon dioxide (CO2) gas emitted in a confined space, or other unventilated areas may create an oxygen-deficient atmosphere.
 Dry ice must be stored in a well-ventilated location.
 Never store dry ice in a cold room, warm room, or storage closet unless adequate supply ventilation is provided.
-Do not place dry ice directly on a tiled or solid surface counter top as the extreme cold may cause damage.
+Do not place dry ice directly on a tiled or solid surface countertop as the extreme cold may cause damage.

 Disposing of Dry Ice